Committees

 chris.fasnacht@ocfl.net

-The Public Communications and Outreach Committee facilitates communications between our members and the public on water environment issues.
-The committee is a resource for members looking to enhance their public education efforts, providing support through the development and implementation of educational resources.
+The Public Communications and Outreach Committee (PCOC) facilitates communications between our members and the public on water environment issues.
+The committee is a resource for members seeking to enhance public education efforts, offering support through the development and implementation of educational resources.

 com.pcoc.chair@fwea.org